Athena: Patron of heroes

 In Homer's Iliad, Athena, as a war goddess, inspired and fought alongside the Greek heroes; her aid was synonymous with military prowess.
 Zeus, the chief god, specifically assigned the sphere of war to Ares, the god of war, and Athena.
-Athena's moral and military superiority to Ares derived in part from the fact that she represented the intellectual and civilized side of war and the virtues of justice and skill, whereas Ares represented mere blood lust.
+Athena's moral and military superiority to Ares derived in part from the fact that she represented the intellectual and civilised side of war and the virtues of justice and skill, whereas Ares represented mere blood lust.
 Her superiority also derived in part from the vastly greater variety and importance of her functions and the patriotism of Homer's predecessors, Ares being of foreign origin.
 In the Iliad, Athena was the divine form of the heroic, martial ideal: she personified excellence in close combat and glory, and was personally attended by Nike, the goddess of victory.
-The qualities that led to victory were found on the aegis, or breastplate, that Athena wore when she went to war: fear, strife, defense, and assault.
+The qualities that led to victory were found on the aegis, or breastplate, that Athena wore when she went to war: fear, strife, defence, and assault.